fuseio/fuse-network/nethermind/OE_Migration.md

      - pass.pwd
      - UTC--[Date]--xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx

-   > It is advised to sync the database from scratch and not use the backup from the OpenEthereum node.
+   > The databse backup from the OpenEthereum node cannot be used for Nethermind.
+It is to revert to OpenEthereum in case of migration failure.

 ### Step 3: Copying the Keystore Directory